 - whether the additional information is reasonably available or would be difficult to obtain - the number of steps required to link the identity of the individual with the additional information - how certain the identification will be - whether it will allow a specific individual to be identified or simply a group of people.4

-If you answered NO to both of the questions above, the information is not personal information.
+If you answered NO to both questions above, the information is not personal information.

 If you answered YES to either of the above questions, the information may be personal information.
-Continue to the second step.
+Continue to step two.